photoprism/photoprism-docs/docs/user-guide/organize/views.md

 # Views #
 PhotoPrism provides you three beautiful views to enjoy your photos and videos.

+=== "Card View"

-* The *card view* displays important metadata like title, time and location next to the photos
+    The *card view* displays important metadata like title, time and location next to the photos

     ![Screenshot](img/card.png)

+=== "Mosaic View"

-* The *mosaic view* lets you enjoy your photos without distraction
+    The *mosaic view* lets you enjoy your photos without distraction

     ![Screenshot](img/mosaic.png)

+=== "List View"

-* The *list view* provides you photos and metadata in a  well-arranged list
+    The *list view* provides you photos and metadata in a  well-arranged list

     ![Screenshot](img/list.png)